Distributed scikit-learn meta-estimators with PySpark

 counterparts.
 Supported tasks are:

 - Grid Search: Hyperparameter optimization techniques, particularly GridSearchCV and RandomizedSeachCV, are distributed such that each parameter set candidate is trained in parallel.

 - Multiclass Strategies: Multiclass classification strategies, particularly OneVsRestClassifier and OneVsOneClassifier, are distributed such that each binary probelm is trained in parallel.

 - Tree Ensembles: Decision tree ensembles for classification and regression, particularly RandomForest and ExtraTrees, are distributed such that each tree is trained in parallel.

 - Distributed Prediction - sk-dist provides a prediction module which builds vectorized UDFs for PySpark DataFrames using fitted scikit-learn estimators.
 This distributes the predict and predict_proba methods of scikit-learn estimators, enabling large scale prediction with scikit-learn.

 - Feature Encoding - sk-dist provides a flexible feature encoding utility called Encoderizer which encodes mix-typed feature spaces using either default behavior or user defined customizable settings.
 It is particularly aimed at text features, but it additionally handles numeric and dictionary type feature spaces.

-sk-dist does not support Python 2
+- sk-dist is not supported with Python 2

 Most sk-dist functionality requires a spark installation as well as PySpark.
 Some functionality can run without spark, so spark related dependencies are not required.
 The connection between sk-dist and spark relies solely on a sparkContext as an argument to various sk-dist classes upon instantiation.